19hours/sg-statutes/Acts/Children and Young Persons Act.md

 [20/2001]

+[Act 27 of 2014 wef 01/10/2014]

-(3) Where the Juvenile Court makes an order under subsection (1)(g) for the detention of an offender in a place of detention in combination with a probation order under subsection (1)(e), the period of the offender’s detention shall not exceed 3 months.
+(3) Where the Youth Court makes an order under subsection (1)(g) for the detention of an offender in a place of detention in combination with a probation order under subsection (1)(e), the period of the offender’s detention shall not exceed 3 months.

 [20/2001]

+[Act 27 of 2014 wef 01/10/2014]

 (4) [Deleted by Act 3/2011 wef 20/07/2011]

-(5) If an offender, without reasonable excuse, contravenes any order made by the Juvenile Court under subsection (1) (referred to hereinafter as the original order) or any condition thereof, the Juvenile Court may make such order as is necessary for the offender to be produced before it and thereafter, deal with the offender by —
+(5) If an offender, without reasonable excuse, contravenes any order made by the Youth Court under subsection (1) (referred to hereinafter as the original order) or any condition thereof, the Youth Court may make such order as is necessary for the offender to be produced before it and thereafter, deal with the offender by —

 (a) making any order that the Court is empowered to make under subsection (1);